lacoseismic/nshmp-haz/docs/pages/Source-Types.md

 Grid source spatial PDFs are stored in `grid-sources/grid-data/`.
 The PDFs are stored in comma-delimited files that are usually sorted by increasing longitude then latitude (lower-left to upper-right).
 While most gridded rate files contain columns of longitude, latitude, and pdf, some may contain depth values (intraslab sources), maximum magnitude caps, or other values.
+Scaled spatial PDFs are the preferred approach to modeling regional rate variations, however it is also possible to define explicit MFDs at each grid node.
+To do so, the `spatial-pdf` member of a **rupture-sets.json** is replaced with `grid-mfds`.
+See `2018 CONUS NSHM > active-crust > grid-sources` for examples of both approaches.

 ## Zone Sources